olincollege/niche-major-finder/README.md

 2. From here, download the 3 files listed above and move them to the *testing* folder.
 Inside this folder, move them to the *cleaned_data* folder.

 #### **Visualizing:**
 Option 1.
 To visualize the cleaned data for the shorter set that was scraped just now, navigate back to the *web_scraping* directory.
 Open the file called *data_visualization.py* and uncomment line 15 to navigate to the *testing* folder.
 Comment out lines 64, 65, 219, 220, 338, and 339.
 Finally, add `"""` to lines 202 and 333 to comment out the functions that create the US-map graphs, because they cannot be made with data from simply 2 states, as explained above.
-Then run the file.
+Navigate back out to *niche_major_finder* and run `python web_scraping\data_visualization.py`.

 Option 2.
-To visualize our complete set of data, simply navigate back to the *web_scraping* directory and run *data_visualization.py*.
+To visualize our complete set of data, simply navigate back to the *niche_major_finder* directory and run `python web_scraping\data_visualization.py`.